WebSpellChecker/wproofreader-docker/README.md

 where:

 * `-d` start a container in detached mode.
-* `-p 80:8080` map the host port `80:` and the exposed port of container `8080`, where port `8080` is a web server port (by default NGINX).
+* `-p 80:8080` map the host port `80:` and the exposed port of container `8080`, where port `8080` is a web server port (by default, NGINX).
 With the SSL connection, you must use port `443` like `-p 443:8443`.
 * `-v <shared_dictionaries_directory>:/dictionaries` mount a shared directory where user and company custom dictionaries will be created and stored.
 This is required to save the dictionaries between starts of containers. **Note!** The container user must have read and write permissions to the shared dictionaries directory.
 * `-v <certificate_directory_path>:/certificate` mount a shared directory where your SSL certificates are located.
 Use this option if you plan to work under SSL and you want to use a specific certificate for this container.
 The names of the files must be `cert.pem` and `key.pem`.
 If not specified, the default test SSL certificate (e.g. `ssl-cert-snakeoil`) shipped with Ubuntu will be used.  **Note!** The container user must have read permissions for the certificate files.
 * `local/wsc_app:x.x.x` the tag of WebSpellChecker Server Docker image.

-Also these parameters can be changed on container running by passing them as enviroment variables:
+Alternatively, these parameters can be changed on container running by passing them as enviroment variables:

 * protocol
 * domain_name